fusepoolP3/p3-transformer-configs/trentino-restaurants/README.md

 **Cleaning** with [Batchrefine](https://github.com/fusepoolP3/p3-batchrefine)

-* change enntries in columns 'Comune' and 'Insegna' to titlecase: **BASELGA DI PINE' --> Baselga Di Pine'**
+* change entries in columns 'Comune' and 'Insegna' to titlecase: **BASELGA DI PINE' --> Baselga Di Pine'**
 * fix line number in 'Nr' column

-To use [Batchrefine transformer](https://github.com/fusepoolP3/p3-batchrefine) a transform configuration is rquired.
+To use [Batchrefine transformer](https://github.com/fusepoolP3/p3-batchrefine) a transform configuration is required.
 We use GUI of [OpenRefine](https://github.com/OpenRefine/OpenRefine) to prepare transformation rules that will be further passed to the transformer in a query parameter.
 A brief tutorial how to design and extract transformation rules from OpenRefine that can be found [here](https://github.com/andreybratus/tutorial).

 Transformation rules are extracted from OpenRefine and saved in a JSON file, which we also provide: [osterie-transform.json](osterie-transform.json)